Mathematical social science is a joke …

 Does today’s social mechanics depend on large populations?

 In some way, today’s social physics is more reliable with more people.
 We know that phenomena like the wisdom of the crowd and self-sorting work better with larger groups.
+But others are just as reliable with 4 people as 100.
 But as social mechanics has developed, the decisive line between accurate and inaccurate hasn’t been a “horizontal” one about population size so much as a “vertical” one about the type of social phenomenon being predicted.
 Mathematical social scientist David Sumpter proposes four categories of social phenomenon: what he calls statistical (for aggregative things like voting and crowd wisdom), interactive (for social networks, flocking, and other collective behaviors), chaotic (for social “three-body problems,” in which the mutual interactions of things on each other take all of them in fundamentally unpredictable directions), and “complex” (which includes organizations, institutions, and other highly structured or nested systems).

 In a nutshell, contemporary social mechanics is good at two of the four.
 It is excellent at predicting social dynamics in the statistical category, occasionally strong in the interactive category, a bit lost in the complexity category, and knows just enough about the chaotic category to successfully keep away.
 So there is currently a psychohistory for certain kinds of social organization, and not for others.
 It’s not a matter of size, but type.